tychen5/DeepLearning_Project/README.md

 # Deep Learning Project Implementation

-__1. **Sequence Labeling**:__ Speech is composed of phomenes.
+1. __**Sequence Labeling**:__ Speech is composed of phomenes.
 This project is to predict the associated phone sequences given the acoustic signal.

 __2. **Video Captioning**:__ Describe the videos based on content.
 This project is to generate the description for the given video.